8 Stunning Places to Paddle Board in Quebec

 Are any paddle boards designed in Canada?

-Yes!
-Canada has many paddle board companies including Maddle which is actually located right in Quebec!
-We design our paddle boards in Canada but collaborate with artists around the world to create the most unique and creative designs for the paddle community.
-Our boards are created with all bodies of water in mind and are perfect for beginners to tackle all the beautiful locations Canada has to offer.
+Yes, Canada has many paddleboard companies, including Maddle, which is actually located in Quebec!
+Our boards are designed in Canada and manufactured overseas.
+We collaborate with artists from around the world to create the most unique and creative designs for the paddling community.
+Our boards are created with all waters in mind and are perfect for beginners to tackle all the beautiful places Canada has to offer.